01Worked for Himself

 It was thanks to his intelligent stock ownership that Goizueta managed to become a billionaire after fleeing Cuba with very little money and one hundred shares of Coca-Cola stock during the Castro regime’s power grab.
 The son of a wealthy Havana family, Roberto left his homeland and started his career and life anew in the United States.

-Thanks to his father, Goizueta had the mentality of working for himself in a very real respect.
-As David Greising put it in I’d Like The World to Buy a Coke: The Life and Leadership of Roberto Goizueta, “… before Goizueta began work, his father had one last request.
+Thanks to his father, Goizueta had the mentality of working for himself in very real respect.
+As David Greising put it in, I’d Like The World to Buy a Coke: The Life and Leadership of Roberto Goizueta, “… before Goizueta began work, his father had one last request.

 Adjusted for inflation, that’s roughly $58,300 in today’s terms.
 Before home ownership, before establishing credit, before an expensive car or furniture, the Goizueta family was primarily interested in business ownership, whether that meant the acquisition of a company outright, holding a minority stake in a private business, or purchasing shares through the stock market.
 The Goizueta family understood that one of the best ways to amass substantial wealth was through business ownership.